 I then sold my business, did the School of Living Wisdom again (to muster up the courage to enrol at uni) then enrolled at uni to study counselling.
 I studied for 2 years at Weltec (aka Wellington Institute of Technology) which actually has a campus in Auckland.
 Confusing I know.
 Then finished my studies on site in Tauranga at BTI (Bethlehem Institute of Technology).

 I am now living back on the 'Coast with the Most' in Whangaparaoa.
-I am counselling two days a week in private practice located at The Family Doctors by the Whangaparaoa Plaza, one day a week at Whangaparaoa College counselling, and run training as well.
+I am currently counselling 3 days a week, and run training events as well.
 Training involves running Living Wisdom schools, workshops, and Understanding Emotions courses in schools.
 I also do a little bit of home security, home theatre, web hosting, and PC repair work on the side for a bit of extra money, for the variety, and because it appeals to my entrepreneurial side.
 (Man that is a hard word to spell).

-I enjoy surfing, mountain biking (or MX - peddling is over-rated), nerding round on computers, guitars and music.
+I enjoy surfing, football, mountain biking, nerding round on computers, guitars and music.
 I don't like dressing up fancy for work, being too hot, or wearing shoes.